rapidsai/deployment/source/cloud/aws/sagemaker.md

 ### Run the Example Notebook

-Once inside JupyterLab you should be able to navigate to the example notebook named [source/examples/rapids-sagemaker-higgs/notebook.ipynb](/examples/rapids-sagemaker-higgs/notebook) and continue following those instructions.
+Once inside JupyterLab you should be able to upload the [Running RAPIDS hyperparameter experiments at scale](/examples/rapids-sagemaker-higgs/notebook) example notebook and continue following those instructions.

 ## Further reading